felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

     deployment: blue
 ```

-So, switching between the faulty and healthy version consists in changing the _deployment_ property value of the selector, replacing the _spec_ structure
+Switching between the faulty and healthy version consists in changing the _deployment_ property value of the selector, replacing the _spec_ structure

-You can achieve that step, trought _kubectl_, by executing the following commands:
+You can achieve that step with _kubectl_ by executing the following commands:

 1. Prepare the new $_spec_ and $_specJson_ variables by executing the following two commands: